The page has been translated by Gen AI.

 Primary Domain Controller configuration

-AD is based on a multi‑master DB, so objects such as users or computers have their data changed on all DCs.
-Important DBs such as certain schemas are updated only on a single DC selected as the Primary Domain Controller (hereafter PDC).
-When configuring AD DC, the first server, the PDC, holds the Flexible Single Master Operations (FSMO) role, and the FSMO role can be failover via commands.
-The creation and information update of objects such as Cluster Name Object (CNO) and Virtual Computer Object (VCO) used in the process of configuring WSFC are performed on all DCs.
+AD is based on a multi‑master database, so objects such as users or computers have their data changed on all DCs.
+Important databases, such as certain schemas, are updated only on a single DC selected as the Primary Domain Controller (hereafter PDC).
+When configuring AD DC, the first server, the PDC, holds the Flexible Single Master Operations (FSMO) Role, and the FSMO Role can be failed over via commands.
+The creation and information updates of objects such as Cluster Name Object (CNO) and Virtual Computer Object (VCO) used in the WSFC configuration process are performed on all DCs.

-When Windows servers are deployed in SCP V2, the host name is generated randomly.
-Change it to the host name selected during AD DC configuration planning.
-Host name changes are possible during operation, but it is recommended to change them in advance according to the planned configuration.
+In SCP V2, when a Windows server is deployed, the host name is generated randomly.
+Change it to the host name selected during the AD DC configuration planning.
+While host name changes are possible during operation, it is recommended to change them in advance according to the planned configuration.

 powershell